 Teenage pregnancy is associated with poor outcomes for young women and their babies.
 So, it follows that waiting longer before having children leads to better outcomes for both child and mother.

-Is the fall in babies born to teenage mothers because of more abortions?
+Is the fall in babies born to teenage mothers due to more abortions?

 The percentage of pregnancies that end in abortion has risen over the last 25 years.
 This is true for females under 16, under 18 and also ‘all ages’.
 Often, pregnancies for under 18s aren’t seen by health workers as early as we’d like (they’re more often unplanned, confirmed late and things are sometimes slowed by the girl’s fear of disclosure).